penoonan/throttle/README.md

 #Throttle
 ========
-Quick PHP ripoff of Ruby / Rack's [datagraph/rack-throttle](https://github.com/datagraph/rack-throttle) library - limit incoming requests from a given IP
+This is a ripoff of Ruby / Rack's [datagraph/rack-throttle](https://github.com/datagraph/rack-throttle) library - limit incoming requests from a given IP.

-Right now, only compatible with Predis.
-Would like to write some adapters in the future.
-Hoping FIG passes this [proposed cache standard interface](https://github.com/php-fig/fig-standards/blob/master/proposed/cache.md) soon.
+It follows the StackPHP HttpMiddleware convention so you can use it with any HttpKernelInterface.
+Right now, the only cache driver it works with is Predis.
+I would like to write some adapters in the future to make this more configurable.
+Hopefully FIG passes this [proposed cache standard interface](https://github.com/php-fig/fig-standards/blob/master/proposed/cache.md) soon, because that would make it much easier.

-Use with a Silex App:
+Sample usage with a Silex App:

 ```php
     require_once __DIR__.'/../vendor/autoload.php';